aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to PPTX or Online App" h2="Export RTF to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+RTF (Rich Text Format) is a document file format used for exchanging text between different word processors and text-processing applications.
+It is a popular format for exchanging documents between users with different word processing programs.
+However, PowerPoint presentations are often used for presentations and other visual presentations, and so it is necessary to convert RTF documents to PPTX (PowerPoint Open XML Presentation) format.

+<h2>How Aspose.Total helps for RTF to PPTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to PPTX conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of RTF to PPTX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the RTF document and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPTX file.
+This process is simple and efficient, and can be used to quickly and easily convert RTF documents to PPTX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}